Dorijan9/Face_recognition_python/README.md

 # Face_recognition_python
-Simple face_recognition programme using Python and Raspberry Pi.
+Simple face_recognition and object detection programme using Python and Raspberry Pi.
+Original codes were made in the summer of 2021.